maria-S-456/angular-practice/readme.md

     It also starts the lite-server and launches the browser to run the application.

-Changes so far: Added Orders page, but not set to load upon starting app yet.
+Changes so far: Orders page displayed, not showing objects yet